freddyouellette/calorie-counter/README.md

 * Starts from zero early in the morning, then gradually adds to your count, so you can spread your intake throughout the day.
 * Settings for display and customisation
 * Uses HTML localStorage, doesn't need php or backend
+* Settings are kept below the main viewport, out of sight